pangteckchun/cv-keypoint-detector/README.md

 b. **2.
 Define the Network Architecture.ipynb** - try out different loss functions and optimisers, hyper-parameters for batch_size, learning rate, epoch_size to train and test your CNN architecture.

 There are various **2.
 Define the Network Architecture-XXX.ipynb** notebooks which have experimented with different loss functions, optimisers and hyper-parameters.
 You may look at the results of those and gain an inituiton of what else to change to suit your needs or improve the accuracy further.

+LICENSE: This project is licensed under the terms of the MIT license.